-However, when it comes to the kenosis, we often focus too much on what Jesus gave up.
+When it comes to the kenosis, we often focus too much on what Jesus gave up.
 The kenosis also deals with what Christ took on.
-Jesus added to Himself a human nature and humbled Himself.
-Jesus went from being the glory of glories in Heaven to being a human being who was put to death on the cross.
-Philippians 2:7–8 declares, "taking the very nature of a servant, being made in human likeness.
+Jesus added to His divine nature a human nature as He humbled Himself for us.
+Jesus went from being the glory of glories in heaven to being a human being who was put to death on the cross.
+Philippians 2:7–8 declares, “Taking the very nature of a servant, being made in human likeness.
 And being found in appearance as a man, He humbled Himself and became obedient to death—even death on a cross!”
 In the ultimate act of humility, the God of the universe became a human being and died for His creation.

 The kenosis is the act of Christ taking on a human nature with all of its limitations, except with no sin.
 As one Bible scholar wrote, “At His incarnation He remained ‘in the form of God’ and as such He is Lord and Ruler over all, but He also accepted the nature of a servant as part of His humanity” (J. J. Müller, The Epistles of Paul to the Philippians and to Philemon, p.
 82).